Beach vs mountain: where do you think you’re more likely to get a sunburn?

 Where are you more likely to get a sunburn: beach or mountains?

 Yes, it’s a tricky question.
 And to answer it, we need to figure out where UV rays are at their strongest.
-To do this, we need to consider two things: where UV rays are more intense and what environment better reflects them.
-That’s where science can give us a helping hand (thanks, science!).
+Here’s how:

 1. Where are UV rays more intense?

 Closer to the equator.
-The sun in Brazil is a lot more intense than un Norway.
+The sun in Brazil is a lot more intense than in Norway.
 I know, I discovered hot water.

 But, the sun’s rays are also more intense at high altitudes.